| |

 4. Vampire

-With only the title track being a new song and the rest three taken from the
+With only the title track being a new song and the rest three inherited from

-debut album, Face Fate is not exactly significant as an individual
+Blood Feast's debut album, Face Fate is probably not too significant as

-release.
-The band re-recorded the old tracks for this mini album, though, and
+re-recorded the older tracks for this mini album, giving a tight performance,

-something of an improvement over Kill For Pleasure.
-For example, the
+improvement over Kill For Pleasure.
+For example, the new version of

-new version of Blood Lust benefits greatly from the more refined
+Blood Lust greatly benefits from this more refined presentation which

-execution which actually makes it one of Blood Feast's best songs ever.
-The
+actually makes it one of Blood Feast's best songs ever.
+As such, Face Fate

 |